 The International Building Code is supplemented ((by)) with the following appendix:

 Scope (IBC AZ 102).
-The provisions of this chapter shall apply to all buildings or structures constructed or placed in use for human occupancy on sites ((with))in the vicinity of Seattle-Tacoma International Airport which have been included within ((or enclosed by)) the Port of Seattle Noise Remedy ((Program boundaries)) Boundary;
+The provisions of this ((chapter)) section shall apply to all buildings or structures constructed or placed ((in use)) for human occupancy on sites ((with))in the vicinity of Seattle-Tacoma International Airport which ((have been included)) are within ((or enclosed by)) the Port of Seattle Noise Remedy ((Program boundaries)) Boundary;

-1. Structures relocated shall comply with all requirements of this chapter, and((,))
+1. ((Structures r))Relocated structures shall comply with all requirements of this chapter, and((,))

 2. Manufactured or mobile homes located in mobile home parks shall be exempt from these requirements.

-This chapter is intended to supplement the provisions of the International Residential Code, the International Mechanical Code, the Washington state Energy Code, and the International Building Code.
+This chapter is intended to supplement the provisions of the International Residential Code, the International Mechanical Code, the Washington state Energy Code((,)) and the International Building Code.
 In the case of conflict between the chapter and any other applicable codes the more restrictive requirements shall be met.

-SECTION 51.
+SECTION 54.
 Ordinance 12560, Section 74, as amended, and K.C.C.
 16.04.620 are hereby amended to read as follows: